 - Highly breathable and odor free nylon construction,

 - Not true to size

 Material: Nylon-mesh, Spandex

-- Ideal for intense sports and injury recovery,
+- Suitable for intense sports and supports injury recovery,

-- Fitting is too narrow for thick legs
+- Fitting may be too narrow for larger legs

 Material: Blend Lycra Nylon